BrightChanges/Unit-4/quiz35.md

     for (x = 0; x<hours.length; x++ ){

         for (y=0; y<minutes.length; y++){
-            var first_range = hours[x]
+            //locate the location of the hour hand: var first_range = hours[x]

-            var minute_hint = parseInt(minutes[y])
+            //locate the location of the minute hand: var minute_hint = parseInt(minutes[y])

             if(minute_hint == "00"){